Good degree (2:1 or above) in psychology, neuroscience, medical imaging, biomedical engineering or a relevant discipline.

-The programme is designed for graduates from psychology, neuroscience, medical imaging or related disciplines who have prior research skills training and who seek to complete a specific, well-defined research project.
-If you would like to carry out research in any area of psychologically relevant functional neuroimaging, either at PhD level or in the private sector, this degree will prepare you with a range of appropriate research skills and practical experience.
+The course is designed for graduates in psychology, neuroscience, medical imaging or related disciplines who have prior research skills training and who want to complete a specific, well-defined research project.
+If you would like to carry out research in any area of psychologically relevant functional neuroimaging, either at PhD level or in the private sector, this degree will prepare you by giving you the research skills and practical experience you need.

-The Department of Psychological Sciences has an outstanding world-class research tradition in functional neuroimaging.
 This programme combines Birkbeck’s strengths in cognitive neuroscience with children and adults, in both typical and atypical populations.
-You will get extensive hands-on training in one of several neuroimaging methods available within the department, such as Magnetic Resonance Imaging (MRI), electrophysiological measure (EEG, ERP, ERO), Near Infrared Spectroscopy (NIRS) and Transcranial Magnetic Stimulation (TMS).
-You will also have the opportunity to attend research seminars organised by the department and a number of other local research centres and institutes.
+You will get extensive hands-on training in one of several neuroimaging methods available within the Department, such as Magnetic Resonance Imaging (MRI), electrophysiological measure (EEG, ERP, ERO), Near Infrared Spectroscopy (NIRS) and Transcranial Magnetic Stimulation (TMS).
+You will also have the opportunity to attend research seminars organised by the Department and other world-class research centres and institutes in central London.

 Information for international students

-If English is not your first language or you have not previously studied in English, the requirement for this programme is the equivalent of an International English Language Testing System score of 7.0, with not less than 6.5 in each of the sub-tests and at least 7.0 in writing
+If English is not your first language or you have not previously studied in English, the requirement for this programme is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 7.0, with not less than 6.5 in each of the sub-tests and at least 7.0 in writing.

 Qualification and course duration